JoshOrndorff/recipes/src/advanced/incentive.md

 ## Dilution Safety Mechanism <a name = "dilute"></a>

 *Instant withdrawals* protect DAO members from experiencing the outcome of proposals that they vehemently oppose.
-In the worst case scenario, a faction of the DAO that controls greater than the required threshold submits a proposal to grant themselves some ridiculous number of new shares, thereby diluting the shares of all other members (*[deja vu](https://www.youtube.com/watch?v=Kk1sjbNcCxI)*).
+In the worst case scenario, a faction of the DAO that controls greater than the required threshold submits a proposal to grant themselves some ridiculous number of new shares, thereby diluting the shares of all other members (*[LOL](https://www.youtube.com/watch?v=Kk1sjbNcCxI)*).
 The instant withdrawal mechanism enables the minority faction under attack to exit the DAO while preserving their share ownership (because they can exit during the grace period before the proposal's execution).

 Let's consider a more common scenario in which a contentious vote results in the exit of the opposing half, thereby increasing the funding burden on the remaining DAO members.
 For our example, let's assume that the DAO maintains 100 outstanding shares backed by 100M DOTs.
 If a new share is requested without posting any additional stake, and the vote is split 50/50 with 100% voter turnout, the 50 shares that voted against the proposal could leave during the grace period.
 Under this scenario, the funding burden for the remaining members increases from 1% to 2% (1/100 to 1/50) in accordance with share dilution.